unamed-weasle/Unlocked-NaowhUI/README.md

 [Note]: Naowh seems to have removed or privated his Github repository.
 So I'm no longer able to automate the edit.
 I uploaded a new version but you will have to follow the steps below for future updates

+[NEW]: I made a page to generate tokens for NaowhUI ;) -> https://unamed-weasle.github.io/NaowhUI-TokenGenerator/

 # Caveats
 NaowhUI uses a lot of other addons.
 You will have to lookup the original addon to find out what they are as they can and will change as Naowh changes his UI.